20urc3/domaeto/README.md

 # Domaeto 🌱🍅
-Domaeto is a Rust-based fork of Domato, the minimalist DOM fuzzing generator.
+Domaeto is a Rust-based fork of Domato, the DOM fuzzing generator.
 The name "Domaeto" is a lighthearted play on "tomato, tomaeto," because, well... it's pretty much the same thing, just rewritten in Rust! 🍅

 This project aims to bring the efficiency and safety of Rust to DOM fuzzing, offering a familiar experience for Domato enthusiasts while laying the groundwork for future improvements.